mixologee/tirvandor/homebrewery-files/monster-manual-homebrew.md

 ### ACTIONS
 **Phantom Army (Recharge 5-6).** At initiative count 20, the battlefield can summon a phantom army.
 All creatures in the area see ghostly soldiers fighting and dying around them.
 Each creature must make a DC 15 Wisdom saving throw.
 On a failure, a creature takes 22 (4d10) psychic damage and is frightened until the end of its next turn.
 On a success, the creature takes half damage and isn't frightened.

-### LORE
-Some battlefields in the Border have seen so much death that the land itself became haunted.
-These cursed areas trap the spirits of fallen soldiers, endlessly reenacting their final battle.
-The only way to permanently end a haunted battlefield is to consecrate it with proper funeral rites—a dangerous undertaking.
-### TACTICS
-- Describe the horror and chaos
-- Track who enters the area
-- Roll for spectral spawns
-- Allow creative solutions (not just combat)
 }}
 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 1 - Border Creatures</div>